 "SanDee is incredible - knowledgable and professional, yet personal.
 She is thorough, asks lots of questions to make sure she knows what your body is experiencing and what help it needs, and works to make sure she meets your needs.
 I highly recommend her to anyone - a great massage therapist, and more!"
 Judy S. - Springlake, MI

 What is CranioSacral Therapy?
 CranioSacral Therapy (CST) is a gentle, hands-on approach that releases tensions deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
 It was pioneered and developed by Osteopathic Physician John E. Upledger after years of clinical testing and research at Michigan State University where he served as professor of biomechanics.
 Using a soft touch which is generally no greater than 5 grams - about the weight of a nickel - practitioners release restrictions in the soft tissues that surround the central nervous system.
 CST is increasingly used as a preventive health measure for its ability to bolster resistance to disease, and it's effective for a wide range of medical problems associated with pain and dysfunction.
+Clients do not remove clothing for treatment.

 What is Reiki?
 Reiki is the Japanese word for "Universal Life Force.
 We all have Reiki energy.
 What makes Reiki different from other healing methods, is the attunement process., which the student experiences at the different levels of Reiki training.
 Anyone can lay their hands on another person to accelerate healing, but someone with Reiki training has learned to fine tune the physical and etheric bodies to a higher vibratory level.

 Most people experience a very relaxing session and feel much more grounded, and deep relaxation.
+Clients remain clothed for treatment.

 Benefits of Blading/Gua Sha: